dgendill/choose-your-own-adventure-parser/README.md

 To compile the command line tool run...

 ```
-npm run compile-command-line
+npm run buildcompiler
 ```

-This will create `story-compiler.js` in the root folder.
+This will create `compiler.js` in the root folder.

 ---